bevyengine/bevy-website/content/news/2021-04-04-bevy-0.5/index.md

 For those who don't know, Bevy is a refreshingly simple data-driven game engine built in Rust.
 You can check out [Quick Start Guide](/learn/book/getting-started/) to get started.
 Bevy is also free and open source forever!
 You can grab the full [source code](https://github.com/bevyengine/bevy) on GitHub.

 **Bevy 0.5** is quite a bit bigger than our past few releases (and took a bit longer) as we have made a number of foundational changes.
+If you plan on updating your App or Plugin to **Bevy 0.5**, check out our [0.4 to 0.5 Migration Guide](/learn/book/migration-guides/0.4-0.5/).

 Here are some of the highlights from this release: